Dobiasd/undictify/README.md

     name_length = len(tobias['name'])
 TypeError: object of type 'int' has no len()
 ```
-which is not nice.
+at runtime, which is not nice.
 So you start to manually add type checking:
 ```python
 if isinstance(tobias['name'], str):
     name_length = len(tobias['name'])